Chapter 2

 The Importance of Design

 The impact of good design on open source projects cannot be overstated.
-Well-designed software is more likely to be adopted and used regularly.
-When users find software intuitive and enjoyable to use, they're more likely to stick with it and recommend it to others.
-This increased adoption can lead to a snowball effect, attracting more users and potentially more contributors to the project.
+Well-designed software that is truly built for real people is more likely to be adopted and used regularly.
+When software is more intuitive and enjoyable to use, we are more likely to stick with it and recommend it to others.
+Increased adoption can lead to a snowball effect, attracting more users and potentially more contributors to the project.

 Speaking of contributors, attractive and user-friendly projects tend to draw more people who want to get involved.
 This growth in the community can lead to faster development, more diverse perspectives, and ultimately, better software.